lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 #.
 Decide on your approach to TLS certificates.
    See :ref:`hostnames` for more details.
+   This may require DNS configuration in Route 53 if this is the first deployment in a new domain and you are using Let's Encrypt for certificates.

 #.
 Do what DNS setup you can.
    If you already know the IP address where your instance will reside, create the DNS records (A or possibly CNAME) for that instance.
    If you are using a cloud provider or something like minikube where the IP address is not yet known, then you will need to create that record once the top-level ingress is created and has an external IP address.

-   The first time you set up the RSP for a given domain (note: *not* hostname, but *domain*, so if you were setting up ``dev.my-rsp.net`` and ``prod.my-rsp.net``, ``dev`` first, you would only need to do this when you created ``dev``), if you are using Let's Encrypt for certificate management (which we highly recommend), you will need to create glue records to enable Let's Encrypt to manage TLS for the domain.
-   See :doc:`/applications/cert-manager/route53-setup` for more details.

 #.
 For each enabled application, create a corresponding ``values-<environment>.yaml`` file in the relevant directory under `/services <https://github.com/lsst-sqre/phalanx/tree/master/services/>`__.
    Customization will vary from application to application.